-For our tours of 4-10 guests, as we take on our set departure tours, the following is a tipping guidance note from our team on the ground.
-You are not obligated to tip in Papua New Guinea; however, it is appreciated in the tourism and hospitality sectors but totally at your discretion.
+For our tours of 4-8 guests, usual for our set departure tours, the following is a tipping guidance note from our team on the ground.
+You are not obligated to tip in Papua New Guinea, it is totally at your discretion; nevertheless, it is appreciated in the tourism and hospitality sectors..
 Tipping can, unfortunately, often cause jealousies and creates expectations that ultimately do more harm than the good that was initially intended by the gesture.
 To address this, we make the following humble requests:

 - 1. Please do not pay individuals for taking their photo, there will be many opportunities for a similar or better photo on your trip. - 2.
 Please do not tip our ground staff for informal talks or demonstrations. - 3.
 Please do not tip villagers for demonstrations or sing-sings as we have a payment arrangement with them for their performances.
 Purchasing a small artifact or souvenir is appropriate (see notes on this in the "Things to Buy" section, above). - 4.
 We discourage handing out of gifts to individuals or villages as this encourages begging, something you will notice does not exist in this country.
-But please see the "Village Visits, Cultural Displays, and Photography" section above.

-5. In the lodges, please do not tip porters, waiters, or bar staff.
+But please see the "Village Visits, Cultural Displays, and Photography" section above. - 5.
+In the lodges, please do not tip porters, waiters, or bar staff.
 Tips for all staff should be placed in the "Tip Box" located in each lodge.
 This will then be distributed equally among all staff at their next pay period.

-For groups staying for 2-3 nights at the lodges (e.g., including, but not limited to, Ambua Lodge and Rondon Ridge Lodge), we suggest the following amounts for your stay (recommended amounts are for your entire stay and not per night).
+For groups staying for 2-3 nights at the lodges, we suggest the following amounts for your stay (recommended amounts are for your entire stay and not per night).

-- Lodge staff, K40 per guest per lodge (this is distributed to all lodge staff including drivers and guides, with the exception of Rondon Ridge drivers and guides) - Port Moresby and Mount Hagen (Rondon Ridge) tour drivers (K10) and tour/bird guides (K15) per guest. - Other tour drivers (K10) and other tour/bird guides (K15) per guest. - It is not necessary to tip guides and drivers for transfers only.
+- Lodge staff, K40 per guest per lodge (this is distributed to all lodge staff including drivers and guides) - Port Moresby and Mount Hagen tour drivers (K10) and tour/bird guides (K15) per guest. - Other tour drivers (K10) and other tour/bird guides (K15) per guest. - It is not necessary to tip guides and drivers for transfers only.